stmilne/icds_docs/docs/handling-data/transferring-data/cli-transfers.md

      "Graphical" sftp clients for your laptop
      can be used for file transfer to Collab, as well as to OneDrive or other cloud storage providers.
-     Two popular options for both OS X and Windows are [Cyberduck][cyberduck] and [FileZilla][filezilla].
+     Two popular options for both macOS and Windows are [Cyberduck][cyberduck] and [FileZilla][filezilla].
 [cyberduck]:https://cyberduck.io
 [filezilla]:https://filezilla-project.org